musicformellons/seaplane-cli/docs/GETTING_STARTED.md

 ### Crate and Launch a Formation with a Single Flight

 In Seaplane a *Formation* can be thought of as your application or service.
 Formations are made up of *Flights* which are logical containers.

-Using the Seaplane CLI we can create Formation and Flight Plans.
-These Plans are merely local definitions, so we can edit them, copy them, change them, pretty much anything we need.
+Using the Seaplane CLI we can create Formations.
+These Formation Plans are merely local definitions, so we can edit them, copy them, change them, pretty much anything we need.

 Once we're satisfied with our local Formation Plan we can `launch` it; sending it to the Seaplane Cloud and creating a Remote Instance from our local Plan definition.
-Once launched Seaplane can activate it for receiving public traffic.

 We can also both `plan` and `launch` all in one go, if desired.